drbawb/babou/DEVELOP.md

 Babou uses RESTful routing and an MVC-like design.

 babou.go
 --tracker
 ---TBD
 --app
 ---router.go (Server router)
 ---server.go (Webserver)
 ---views (View implementations)
 ---models (Model implementations)
 ---controllers (Controller implementations)
 --lib
 ---web (Web Framework core libraries)
---config
----config.json
----database.json
+---db (Database core libraries)
 --tests

 router.go contains a list of all routes in the application.
 A route is a pattern that is matched against a submitted URL and its corresponding